Community and Culture - Frequently Asked Questions

 The deaf and hard of hearing community is diverse.
-There are variations in the cause and degree of hearing loss, age of onset, educational background, communication methods, and how individuals feel about their hearing loss.
+There are variations in how a person becomes deaf or hard of hearing, level of hearing, age of onset, educational background, communication methods, and cultural identity.
 How people “label” or identify themselves is personal and may reflect identification with the deaf and hard of hearing community, the degree to which they can hear, or the relative age of onset.
-For example, some people identify themselves as “late-deafened,” indicating that they experienced a loss of hearing later in life.
-Other people identify themselves as “deaf-blind,” which usually indicates that they have some degree of hearing loss and some degree of vision loss.
+For example, some people identify themselves as “late-deafened,” indicating that they became deaf later in life.
+Other people identify themselves as “deaf-blind,” which usually indicates that they are deaf or hard of hearing and also have some degree of vision loss.
 Some people believe that the term “people with hearing loss” is inclusive and efficient.
 However, some people who were born deaf or hard of hearing do not think of themselves as having lost their hearing.
 Over the years, the most commonly accepted terms have come to be “deaf,” “Deaf,” and “hard of hearing.”

 “Deaf” and “deaf”

 According to Carol Padden and Tom Humphries, in Deaf in America: Voices from a Culture (1988):

 We use the lowercase deaf when referring to the audiological condition of not hearing, and the uppercase Deaf when referring to a particular group of deaf people who share a language – American Sign Language (ASL) – and a culture.
 The members of this group have inherited their sign language, use it as a primary means of communication among themselves, and hold a set of beliefs about themselves and their connection to the larger society.
 We distinguish them from, for example, those who find themselves losing their hearing because of illness, trauma or age; although these people share the condition of not hearing, they do not have access to the knowledge, beliefs, and practices that make up the culture of Deaf people.